RylanSchaeffer/rylanschaeffer.github.io/content/research/2023_biorxiv_disentangling_fact_from_grid_cell_fiction/main.md

 6/N

-2. The Unified Theory is occasionally suggestive at best.
+2. The Unified Theory is at best occasionally suggestive

 2a) Even with Fourier annulus, grid-like tuning emerges inconsistently, the "Difference of Softmaxes" supervised target provides critical boost not captured by theory, and grid-like tuning is highly seed dependent